Best mind map software

 This professional pedigree doesn't come cheap.
-The Windows version of MindManager costs a heavy $407 (£304.17) per license.
-The Mac version which has fewer features is only $209 (£156.20).
+The Windows version of MindManager costs a heavy $327 per license, though the Mac version is around half the price.
+The Mac version which has fewer features is only $209.
 Whichever version you choose there's a 30-day free trial to check if you and/or your team are comfortable with the interface.
 This is especially important if any users are unfamiliar with Microsoft Office.

 List and present ideas with this free app

 XMind is the flagship product of Hing Kong based X Mind Ltd. It was originally released in November 2008 and the project website now claims over 1 million users.